aggregate1166877/noVNC-Paste-Tool/README.md

 ## noVNC pasting tool

-Scriptlet used to paste text into noNVC windows using the browser's dev console.
+Scriptlet used to paste text into noNVC consoles using the browser's dev console.

 ![Screenshot](screenshot.png)